open-feature/go-sdk-contrib/tools/tck/README.md

 merely omits the tag cannot say which of the two happened.
 Move it to `tck.TrackedDeviation` as soon as there is an issue to point at, and delete the entry once the defect is fixed.

+**An entry says one thing: this provider fails to do something it is required to do.** The requirement has to be a numbered `MUST`, or a rule the implementation bound itself to elsewhere — flagd measured against its own accepted numeric-coercion ADR is the worked example.
+Where the specification permits the choice, withholding the capability *is* the honest report, and an entry would assert a defect that does not exist.

+**Two shapes are legitimate, and a report's results already tell them apart.**

+1. **The capability is declared, the scenario runs, and it fails.** Prefer this.
+The failure stays visible and the deviation says it is known and why.
+2. **The capability is withheld, and its scenarios skip.** Legitimate only when the provider cannot attempt the behaviour at all, so running the scenario would establish nothing.
+The deviation then explains the absence, so a reader can tell a defect from a design decision.

+Withdrawing a capability *in order to* turn a failing scenario into a skip is the failure mode this field exists to prevent.
+If the provider attempts the behaviour and gets it wrong, shape 1 is the honest report.

-Two shapes are legitimate besides the obvious one.
-An entry with **no capability** is a gap against a mandatory scenario, which belongs to no capability and so can name none.
-An entry naming a capability that **is declared** covers the case where the capability holds but one of the scenarios it gates does not — worth recording precisely because such a scenario may pass for the wrong reason in one of a provider's modes and hide the gap there.
+An entry with **no capability** is also legitimate: the gap is against a mandatory, ungated scenario, which belongs to no capability and so can name none.
+Shape 1 — an entry naming a capability that *is* declared — is likewise how to record that the capability holds while one of the scenarios it gates does not, which is worth saying precisely because such a scenario may pass for the wrong reason in one of a provider's modes and hide the gap there.

+`summary` is required and `issue` is optional.

 Empty by default, which is silence rather than a claim.
 A deviation with no summary is rejected by configuration validation, because it records that something is broken without saying what and is